01Joseph-Hwang10/terraform-provider-mongodb/docs/data-sources/database.md

 page_title: "mongodb_database Data Source - mongodb"
 subcategory: ""
 description: |-
-  This resource reads a visible database on the MongoDB server.
+  This data source reads a visible database on the MongoDB server.
   The meaning of visible is that you can get the database information with listDatabases https://www.mongodb.com/docs/manual/reference/command/listDatabases/ command or show dbs https://www.mongodb.com/docs/mongodb-shell/reference/access-mdb-shell-help/#show-available-databases command.